How To Be A Better Parent: 6 Things To Try Today

 When kids start throwing a tantrum about something we think is completely absurd, it can be tempting to tell them to knock it off.
 This mama right here is guilty as charged.

 What they really need is our help in learning how to deal with emotions.
+Their emotional navigation system is basically the opposite of advanced.

 Before you react, it can help to take a breath.
 Think about what emotion your child is experiencing and what they need from you.